ardinsys/financial-charts/docs/reference/chart.md

 ```

 - Data **must** be sorted ascending by `time`.
-- When `timeRange` is `"auto"`, the chart calculates the visible window from the first data point to the last point plus one extra `stepSize`.
+- When `timeRange` is `"auto"`, the window starts at the first data point and extends to either the last point plus one `stepSize` or a viewport-sized span (about 30-50 steps), whichever is larger.

 ## Methods